cccbr/runningatower/content/docs/healthsafety/_index.md

 Further details can be found in the [security for ringers document (CCCCBR)](https://cccbr.org.uk/wp-content/uploads/2020/12/SM_Security_2020_Ver_1.pdf).

 A limited number of keys to the building (and internal doors) may be held by the ringers.
+Consider the number of keys and/or key holders.
+There is a balance between security (preventing access) and enabling reasonable access.
 A single key for each lock is inadvisable, as this may present difficulties at times of sickness or absence.
 All keys should be registered with the ***[tower authority](../glossary/#tower-authority)***.
 This may be a condition of the building insurance.

 Information specific to working in a bell chamber can be found in [Belfry Upkeep Health & Safety](https://belfryupkeep.cccbr.org.uk/docs/040-health-and-safety/).

 ## Tower Access

-Furtjer information can be found in [Guidance notes - Tower Access and Stairways (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2019/12/SM_TowerAccess_2019_Ver_2.pdf).
+Further information can be found in [Guidance notes - Tower Access and Stairways (CCCBR)](https://cccbr.org.uk/wp-content/uploads/2019/12/SM_TowerAccess_2019_Ver_2.pdf).

-Consider the number of keys and/or key holders.
-There is a balance between security (preventing access) and enabling reasonable access.
 Emergency exits should be clearly indicated and must never be compromised.

 Spiders and ropes should ideally be left inaccessible e.g. locked away.
 This is essential in accessible ringing rooms.